Padinant/CodeFest-2025-Garbage-Classifier-Project/README.md

 This model helps facilitate better waste segregation and recycling efforts using computer vision.

 ---
+For instructions on how to run the executable, please see the instruction details in our executable file

 ## Dataset
 The dataset used for training this model is publicly available on Kaggle: